v47-io/jaffree/README.md

 All subsequent changes, entirely new code, and any artifacts based on this fork are licensed and distributed under the GNU General Public License Version 3.

+## Contributing

+Read [this](./CONTRIBUTING.md) to see how you can properly contribute, if you wish to do so.

 ## Tested with the help of [GitHub Actions][actions]

 ![Tests][badge]